beve-org/beve/README.md

 2 -> unsigned integer
 ```

-The next three bits of the HEADER indicate the BYTE COUNT used for the integer type (integer keys) or the character type (string keys).
+For integer keys the next three bits of the HEADER indicate the BYTE COUNT.

 > Object keys must not contain a HEADER as the type of the key has already been defined.

 Layout: `HEADER | SIZE | key[0] | HEADER[0] | value[0] | ... key[N] | HEADER[N] | value[N]`

-## Typed Arrays
+## Typed Array

 The next two bits indicate the type stored in the array: